Home Video Games Theatre Writing

 Innovation in Social Deduction

-18th of April 2025
+April 18, 2025

 Blood on the Clocktower is a brilliant game.
 For those who have never played it, I HIGHLY recommend that you do.
 Even if you are someone that doesn’t normally enjoy social deduction games, I still believe that Blood on the Clocktower offers something new that may improve on issues that you have with other social deduction games.
 This is because of the brilliant work of the creator in iterating on previous social deduction games – making small incremental improvements that build to make a much greater game.